San Gabriel Valley Guide

 On the corner of Foothill and Magnolia you will encounter the Aztec Motel, one of the most unique vintage gems on historic Route 66.
 Stained glass and brass railings embellish the Native American-themed lobby of this restored 1925 hotel.

-Having recently undergone a multimillion-dollar renovation, the cozy, boutique-style Hilton Pasadena stands as one of the city’s premier hotels, along with the opulent Langham Huntington Hotel & Spa, Pasadena.
+Having undergone a multimillion-dollar renovation, the cozy, boutique-style Hilton Pasadena stands as one of the city’s premier hotels, along with the opulent Langham Huntington Hotel & Spa, Pasadena.
 The hotel is a landmark in Pasadena, known for its sweeping grounds and luxurious stylings.